sanjibkumarraul/Topic-Classification/README.md

 1. The preprocessing of Crawled Twitter Dataset can be done by using the python file: *SR_Twitter_Tweets_Preprocessing.py*

-# Instructions to Run the Program:
+# Instructions to Run the Proposed Framework:

 1.Keep all the required files in a folder i.e., Datasets, pretrained fastText word embedding (*wiki-news-300d-1M.vec*), python file, configuration        file (*environment.yml*).